heybear64/fewdproject/README.md

   is loaded to auto request and populate Bill Murray feed.)

 3.   function name ( function validateemail(inputText) )
-.. what function does ( validates email address and pop up alert on if it is valid or not);
+.. what function does ( validates email address and shows pop up alert on if email is valid or not);

 4. API name ( turnjs )
-.. what API does ( Used to create books/magazines with single page or double pages);
+.. what API does ( Used to create books/magazine framework with single page or double pages);
 ```